 Danger Experience Courses

-In 2015, we introduced our “danger experience apparatus” and commenced training activities as one part of our efforts to prevent occupational accidents.
+In 2015, we introduced our “danger experience apparatus” and commenced training activities as an education on safety.

-In 2017, we installed seven different types of danger experience apparatus in two portable building units, complete with dedicated instructors, and began using them to conduct activities nationwide.
+In 2017, we installed eight different types of danger experience apparatus in two portable building units, complete with dedicated instructors, and began using them to conduct activities nationwide.
+Number of participants in the FY Ended March 2021 reached 1,434.

 In addition to day-to-day machinery inspections, as a means of preventive maintenance we are also considering the use of intensive monitoring systems (in which the machines are monitored using sensors attached to the various working parts of each machine) in order to check the operational status and accumulate equipment-related data.